 By using my ears, a stethoscope, recorders, and contact, hydrophonic and omnidirectional microphones, Sam encouraged me to slow down and listen to the hidden sounds of the city.

 When you think of the constant sounds of a metropolis, you might think of road traffic, trains, police sirens or the murky hubbub of conversation.
-Taking Digbeth in particular, an area south of Birmingham city centre – home to metal-bashing industry, hip media startups, car repair shops and bus depots – it was surprising to find it so quiet.
-However, there was plenty of auditory inspiration; I just had to concentrate and experiment to hear it.
+Digbeth, an area south of Birmingham city centre and home to metal-bashing, hip media start-ups and bus depots, was surprisingly quiet.
+There was plenty of auditory inspiration though.
+I just had to concentrate and experiment to hear it.

-Macro-level photography (an unintuitive name for extreme closeups, I’ve always thought) shows you the tiny details, textures and blemishes in objects and materials.
-Closeups can also fool your eye.
-Zooming in close to an object’s surface, to the point where the object’s boundaries are no longer visible, can cause you to perceive an object as something else entirely.
+When you zoom in to a surface so far that the object’s boundaries are no longer visible, you can perceive an object as being something else.
 Polystyrene becomes snow.
 Rust becomes mud.
 As I found in the sinister dark beneath Curzon Street Tunnel, flash-lit bat shit and spider webs can form attractive patterns.

 Alongside the industrial bass thrum of the train’s weight, there was an abrasive sound of the metal wheels on metal track.
-There was also the twang of the barbed wire gently tapping against itself as it moved in the breeze, and the River Rea was winding by softly below.
+There was also the twang of the barbed wire tapping against itself as it moved in the breeze.
+The River Rea ran by softly below.